 You will arrive in Lao Cai, a border town to China, by early morning where you will have time to have breakfast and repack your bag for your 3-day trek into the Sapa valley.
 Porters will carry your luggage needed for the next 3 days and the rest will be transferred to Topas Ecolodge, where you will stay after the trek.
 A short drive takes you to Ta Thang, inhabited by the Tay minority, where your trek starts.
 Continue uphill with views over the green valley lying along the Red River and onwards towards the Red Dao village of Sin Chai.
 The trail leads you through small minority villages and bamboo forests in this fabulously mountainous area and most remote part of Sapa.
 Be prepared for curious wide-eyed children as this area is largely untouched by tourism.
 On arriving at Sin Chai village, you will have a short 1-hour transfer to Nam Cang village.

 Activity: 4-4.5 hours walking/2 hours 20 min driving

 An ascent of half an hour with amazing aerial views takes you to the cardamom fields on top of the nearby mountains this morning.
 The Red Dao earn their living growing cardamom, used for making Vietnamese and Chinese traditional medicine.
 Enjoy a picnic lunch by a picturesque waterfall before returning to the lodge.
-For the rest of the afternoon you can enjoy relaxing by the river at the lodge or have a walk around Nam Cang village.
-During your walk you can learn how the local villagers make writing paper, jewellery and embroidery.
+For the rest of the afternoon, you can enjoy relaxing by the river at the lodge or have a walk around Nam Cang village.
+During your walk, you can learn how the local villagers make writing paper, jewelry and embroidery.